rednaga/APKiD/README.md

 # Installing

+The _yara-python_ clone and compile steps here are temporarily necessary because we must point directly to our modified version of a _yara_ branch which includes our DEX Yara module.
+This step is nessecary until (if?) the original maintainers of _yara_ merge our module into the master branch.
+When this happens, we will undate the instructions here.
+After the _yara-python_ fork is compiled, you can use `pip` to the most currently published `APKiD` package.

 ```bash
 git clone https://github.com/rednaga/yara-python
 cd yara-python
 python setup.py install
 pip install apkid
 ```

-The _yara-python_ clone and compile steps are temporarily necessary because it installs our DEX Yara module.
-We're working on removing this step.

 # Usage